AmbiqAI/neuralSPOT/docs/using_vscode.md

-# NeuralSPOT and Visual Studio Code
+# neuralSPOT and Visual Studio Code

 Ambiq's AI tools are CLI-based in order to be IDE and GUI-agnostic, and use freely available and/or open source toolchains where possible.
 This approaches meshes well the Visual Studio Code's functionality, and this is the code editor that the Ambiq AI team uses in day-to-day development.